Exabyte-io/documentation/docs/tutorials/dft/chemical/reaction-profile-vasp.md

 The third and final subworkflow executes the NEB computation itself through VASP.
 We note the following two important input parameters within the VASP "INCAR" input script:

-- "IMAGES" defines the number of interpolated image geometries between the initial and final states within the interpolated set.
+- "IMAGES" defines the number of interpolated image geometries between the initial and final states within the interpolated set under investigation.
 This tag is documented in detail in Ref. [^3].

 - "SPRING" defines the spring constant, in eV/Ang^2, between the images.
 A negative value turns on nudging.